AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_manage_message_flutter.md

 - `ChatManage.deleteConversation`: Deletes the specified conversation.
 - `ChatConversation.getUnreadMessageCount`: Retrieves the count of unread messages in the specified conversation.
 - `ChatManager.getUnreadMessageCount`: Retrieves the count of all unread messages.
-- `ChatManager.deleteRemoteConversation`: Deletes the conversation and historial messages from the server.
+- `ChatManager.deleteRemoteConversation`: Deletes the conversation and historical messages from the server.
 - `ChatManager.searchMsgFromDB`: Searches for messages from the local database.
 - `ChatConversation.insertMessage`: Inserts messages in the specified conversation.